StevenGeysen/StevenGeysen/README.md

 # Current projects
 ## [Uncertainty](https://github.com/StevenGeysen/ScriptsThesisUncertainty)
-With the help of dr. Anna Marzecová, I am continuing the work of my master thesis, where we try to explain human behaviour under uncertainty with reinforcement learning models.
+With the help of Dr Anna Marzecová, I am continuing the work of my master thesis, where we try to explain human behaviour under uncertainty with reinforcement learning models.

 ## Research assistant
-As of October 2022 I am assisting [dr. Xenia Kobeleva](https://xenia-kobeleva.com/) in her research about Alzheimer's disease.
+As of October 2022 I am assisting [Dr Xenia Kobeleva](https://xenia-kobeleva.com/) in her research about Alzheimer's disease.
 I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/) for her computational neurology team.
 Currently, I am working on a study about cognitive reserve.